whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 It was the first group Project of our Cohort.
 I was grouped with Kyle Heppenstall and Josh Cohen.
 It went really well!

 Overall Sal was impressed and pleased with our project.
 We fulfilled all expectations, and had excellent testing.
-Room for improvement in our styling, but let's be honest...thats for front-end developers.
+Room for improvement in our styling.

 ###Evaluation Scores
 1)Functional Expectations: 3